 Some kidney infections develop without a bladder infection.
 This is sometimes due to a problem in the kidney.
 For example, people are more prone to kidney infections if they have a kidney stone or an abnormality of the kidney.

 It is usually only one kidney that develops an infection.
 A kidney infection can occur at any age.
 It is much more common in women.
 This is because women are more at risk of developing a bladder infection (which can spread to the kidneys).
-In women, the urethra is closer to the anus which makes it easier for bacteria from the bowel to travel up the urethra.
-The urethra is also shorter in women than in men.
+In women, the urethra is closer to the anus, which makes it easier for bacteria to get from the bowel to the urethra.
+The urethra is also shorter in women than in men, so bacteria can reach the bladder more easily.

-Kidney infections are also more common in children and during pregnancy.
-(The leaflets mentioned above discuss urine infection in children and urine infection in pregnancy.)
+Kidney infections are also more common in children, in older people and during pregnancy.
+They are uncommon in men.

 What are the symptoms of a kidney infection?